YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/contributing.rst

 If you're adding complex functionality, or modifying core parts of yosys, we highly recommend discussing your motivation and approach ahead of time on the `Discourse forum`_.
+Please, be as explicit and concrete as possible when explaining the motivation for what you're building.
+Additionally, if you do so on the forum first before you starting hacking away at C++, you might solve your problem without writing a single line of code!

+PRs are considered for relevance, priority, and quality based on their descriptions first, code second.

-Before you build or fix something, search for existing `issues`_.
+Before you build or fix something, also search for existing `issues`_.

 .. _`Discourse forum`: https://yosyshq.discourse.group/
 .. _`issues`: https://github.com/YosysHQ/yosys/issues